cliffparnitzky/TinyMceBundleClassic/README.md

 Composer package: TinyMceBundleClassic
 ======================================

-Installs the TinyMCE plugin loader and the missing default plugins known from TinyMCE 3 (anchor, colorpicker, emoticons, textcolor).
+Installs the TinyMCE plugin loader and the missing default plugins known from TinyMCE 3 (anchor, colorpicker, emoticons, textcolor) and applies some settings via plugins (image enhancement, lightbox links).

 For more information see [TinyMcePluginLoader](https://github.com/cliffparnitzky/TinyMcePluginLoader).